 The Drama Band at the Oval House

 As Robert Browning declared, ‘Ah, but a man’s reach should exceed his grasp / Or what’s a heaven for?’
-Whatever mixed-media heaven it actually was towards which we strived, we certainly specialised in the excessive reach.
+Towards whatever mixed-media heaven it actually was that we strived, we certainly specialised in the excessive grasp.
 Practicalities of the most basic kind impeded the realisation of the various projects that we mapped out on paper and much time was spent in our Sunday room at the Oval House in wearying doctrinal arguments about theory and practice.
 Our failure to locate the precise chemical formula that might bring about a successful fusion of sub-Hawkwind rock, dystopian science fiction and Brecht’s theatre of alienation, Nick Condron’s thunderous sulks and the gradual falling away of jaded personnel had us gradually sinking collectively into our own special Slough of Despond.